PrimeCarers/knowledgebase/_posts/2019-12-10-primecarers-dashboard-help2.md

 ---
 date: 2019-12-09
-title: How to book a visit
+title: Section 2
 video_id: 63aKlilMO0o
-description: Have non-technical people update Jekyll sites
+description: General
 categories:
-  - dashboard-basics
+  - dashboard-super basics
 resources:
 type: Video
 set: getting-started
 set_order: 1
 ---

-## What is PrimeCarers?
+## 111What is PrimeCarers?

-PrimeCarers is an introductory service for clients and carers.
+222 PrimeCarers is an introductory service for clients and carers.
 We ID and background check carers before advertising them to clients looking for care.
 We want to make it easier and safer to find private carers online.

-## Finding a Carer
+## 333Finding a Carer

-To begin, we need to head to primecarers.co.uk and enter a postcode or location into the search field.
+444 To begin, we need to head to primecarers.co.uk and enter a postcode or location into the search field.